tubiz/woo-paystack/README.md

 ## Upgrade Notice

-### 4.0.0
+### 4.0.1
-*	Add support for Paystack Inline Embed and sending additional order details to Paystack
+*	Fix fatal error if WooCommerce 2.6.14 and below is installed